-During the inspection we spoke with partners, a dental nurse and hygienist.
+During the inspection we spoke with a dentist, dental nurse, decontamination worker, receptionist/practice manger and the registered manager.
 We reviewed policies, procedures, and other records relating to the management of the service.
-We reviewed seven completed Care Quality Commission comment cards.
+We reviewed 12 completed Care Quality Commission comment cards.
 To get to the heart of patients' experiences of care and treatment, we always ask the following five questions: